Extension of the past lifetime and its connection to the cumulative entropy: Connection with entropy and covariance

 where $\mathcal{CE}(X)$ is called cumulative entropy of $X$.
-They also showed that the dynamic cumulative entropy and the mean inactivity time are connected as follows:
+Di Crescenzo and Longobardi \cite{Di-Longobardi-2009} also showed that the dynamic cumulative entropy and the mean inactivity time are connected as

-and thus
+and, thus,

-Now, we extend the results of Kapodistria and Psarrakos \cite{Kapo-Psarr} to the case of past time.
-Based on $X_1\stackrel{d}{=}X$, we consider the sequence of random variables $\{X_n,n\geq1\}$, with the corresponding distributions $F_n(x)$ as defined in (\ref{cdf:F:n+1}), and denote by
+Now, we extend the results of \cite{Kapo-Psarr} to the case of past time.
+Based on $X_1\stackrel{D}{=}X$, we consider the sequence of random variables $\{X_n,n\geq1\}$, with the corresponding distributions $F_n(x)$ as defined in (\ref{cdf:F:n+1}), and denote by

 the mean past lifetime of $X_n,\ n\geq1$.
-Hereafter, we obtain the main results and connections between the dynamic cumulative entropy and the reversed hazard rate function. \begin{theorem} For any $t>0$, and for all $n=1,2,\cdots$, we have
+Hereafter, we obtain the main results and connections between the dynamic cumulative entropy and the reversed hazard rate function. \begin{theorem} For any $t>0$, and for all $n=1,2,\ldots$, we have

 \end{theorem} \begin{proof} For $t>0$, and $n\geq1$, we have